Treats certain types of cancer called cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL).

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

-- This medicine is usually given on Day 1, Day 8, and Day 15 of a 28-day cycle treatment.
-This 3-day treatment is given again every 28 days until your body responds to the medicine.
-Each treatment usually takes about 4 hours.
+- This medicine is usually given on day 1, day 8, and day 15 of a 28-day cycle of treatment.
+Each treatment takes about 4 hours.
+The treatment cycle repeats every 28 days, as long as you benefit from treatment and tolerate the drug.

 Drugs and Foods to Avoid